datho7561/qt-todo/README.md

 #### Windows

-Installing Qt4 on Windows is kind of difficult.
-I will most likely include instructions on how to do this in the future.
+Qt4 is a hassle to set up now that it's no longer supported.
+I will update these instructions when I have tested the application against Qt5.

 These instructions are for Visual Studio.
-I have built it on Visual Studio 2019, but it should work on any version newer than 2010 that include a compiler that supports C++11.
+I have built it on Visual Studio 2019, but it should work on any version newer than 2010 that includes a compiler that supports C++11.
 I would have included instructions for how to build on MinGW/Cygwin, but I have not had the time to attempt these methods.